 4. A millennial is likely to use social apps like TikTok, Instagram, etc, hence clear old image and video files from these apps

 But all of the above can be done by a simple mobile app if the application is designed in a smart way.
 There is a successful mobile app from Google called Google Files which is smart like your mobile consultant you wanted to hire and tells you how to manage your phone and optimize for storage.
-No AI/ML here, this simply works with hardcoded rules and simple rule-based algorithms.
+No Machine Learning and AI services here, this simply works with hardcoded rules and simple rule-based algorithms.

 These smart digital products can only deliver the partial value of what a consultant can provide initially.
 But with usage, if they are designed well, they could capture the data and use AI to recommend suggestions that are specific to your business and requirements.
 And eventually when more clients start using the product they can augment to provide insights across multiple clients.
 Eg: We’ve identified your operations be to 20% slower when benchmarking with similar firms.
 These are our 5 recommendations to expedite your process.